binaryphile/binaryphile.github.io/_posts/2018-08-13-approach-bash-like-a-developer-part-15-strict-mode-caveats.md

 Saving the return code of a command which has failed is also a challenge with strict mode.
 You can always toggle strict mode, but you can also use boolean suspension.
+There are two other options.

-The trick is to cover both alternatives:
+One trick is to cover both alternatives:

 {% highlight bash %}
 command && rc=$? || rc=$?